canonical/ubuntu-core-docs/guides/intro/security.md

     $ snap interfaces

-The description of these interfaces is found in `interfaces.md`.
+The description of these interfaces is found in the [interfaces reference](reference/interfaces.md).

 Each command declared in `apps` by the snap is tracked by the system by assigning a security label to the command.
 This security label takes the form